A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Analysis

 \subsubsection{The 7300\,$\Angstrom$ Line}

 SN2019szu shows a prominent broad emission line at $\sim$7300\,$\Angstrom$ throughout its photospheric phase.
 While this line has been observed in some SLSNe in the late photospheric phase, it is already apparent in the earliest spectrum of SN2019szu that covers this wavelength range, meaning it is present at least 16 days before maximum light (Figure \ref{fig:7300 line}).
 The line itself does not evolve much over the course of our observations, with a similar full width at half maximum (FWHM) of $\sim7000$\,\kms\ during the photospheric phase.
-This velocity drops to $\sim5000$\,\kms\ FWHM in the late-time spectra.
+This velocity drops to $\sim5000$\,\kms\ FWHM in the late-time spectra which could be caused by a velocity gradient or change in optical depth.
 The total line flux stays relatively consistent during the early spectra at around $2\times10^{-14}$ erg cm$^{-2}$ s$^{-1}$ and decreases to $3\times10^{-15}$ erg cm$^{-2}$ s$^{-1}$ in the late-time spectra.

-Other slow-evolving events such as SN2007bi, PTF12dam, SN2015bn, and LSQ14an have shown early emission of forbidden and semi forbidden lines ranging from 50-70 days post peak \citep{Gal-Yam2009, Young2010, Nicholl2013, Nicholl2016a, Inserra2017}.
+Other slow-evolving events such as SN2007bi, PTF12dam, SN2015bn, and LSQ14an have shown early emission of forbidden and semi forbidden lines ranging from 50-70 days post peak \citep{Gal-Yam2009, Young2010, Nicholl2013, Nicholl2016b, Inserra2017}.
 One of the slowest events SN2018ibb displayed forbidden emission lines even earlier, apparent in its earliest spectrum at $-$1.4 days relative to peak \citep{Schulze2023}.
 Forbidden lines are formed when the radiative de-excitation dominates rather than collisional de-excitation.
 The conditions needed to form these forbidden emission lines are generally not seen until the SN reaches its nebular phase, when material is much more diffuse, temperatures are lower, and the energy deposition from the power source is lower \citep{Jerkstrand2017a}.